EU launches industrial policy to boost digital, green goals

 The policy includes revamping the 27-country bloc’s competition rules, fighting intellectual property theft and tackling Chinese state-aided companies competing in the European Union.

-It lays out plans to decarbonise energy-intensive industries, boost sustainable and smart mobility industries, promote energy efficiency and strengthen the EU’s current carbon leakage tools.
+It lays out plans to decarbonize energy-intensive industries, boost sustainable and smart mobility industries, promote energy efficiency and strengthen the EU’s current carbon leakage tools.